sichkar-valentyn/Machine_Learning_in_Python/README.md

 Valentyn N Sichkar.
 Machine Learning in Python // GitHub platform

 ## Description
 Practical experiments on Machine Learning in Python.
+Processing of sentences and finding relevant ones, approximation of function with polynomials.

 ## Content
 Codes (it'll send you to appropriate file):